g76r/libp6core/util/paramset_percent_eval_functions.md

 lookup system environment variable.

-varnames and defaultValue are evaluated.
+varnames, defaultValue and values of environment variables are

-values of env vars themselves are not evaluated (USER=%foo will remain %foo), but you can still use %=eval if needed (see examples below).
+%-evaluated.

-you must provide a default value if there are more than 1 varname
+you must always provide a default value if there are more than 1 varname

 exemples:
 * `%{=env:SHELL}` -> `$SHELL` or empty if empty or not set